-Colleges and universities typically provide career support for alumni/ae (which is usually defined as anyone who attended the school, not just graduates of the school).
+Colleges and universities may provide career support for alumni/ae (which is usually defined as anyone who attended the school, not just graduates of the school).

-Or Google your college name and add "alumni association" to the search, as in: yale "alumni association".
+Or Google your college name and add "alumni association" to the search.
+For example, type this into Google's search bar:

 yale "alumni association" << if you attended Yale, for example